 A new, innovative treatment for pain associated with Chronic Lyme Disease is IV Ketamine Infusions.
 At the Florida Spine Institute, Dr. Ashraf Hanna’s treatment protocols are individually planned depending on the nature of the patient’s pain and responsiveness to initial sessions.
-Infusion cocktails are prepared in house so that they can be tailored to each patient’s therapeutic needs.
 Dr. Hanna’s chronic Lyme patients have experienced very successful results with IV Ketamine treatments.

 Fortunately, the cause of Lyme disease is known and the disease can be prevented.
 Essential to prevention is the avoidance of deer ticks.
 Although generally only about one percent of all deer ticks are infected with the Lyme disease bacterium, in some areas more than half of them harbor the microbe.